lambdaworks/zio-elasticsearch/docs/overview/requests/elastic_request_count.md

 import zio.elasticsearch.ElasticRequest.count
 ```

-You can create a `Count` request using the `count` method without specified query this way:
+You can create a `Count` request using the `count` method without specifying query this way:
 ```scala
 // this import is required for using `IndexName` import zio.elasticsearch._